 The largest island in Greece is also the largest in the Mediterranean and is located in the southern part of the Aegean Sea.
-Because there’s so much to discover on Crete I think it would be worth your time renting a car or a moped, which you can do for a reasonable price!
-But above all the nature on Crete is absolutely stunning – there’s lots of sweeping hills to the East and dramatic cliffs to the West.
-There’s also impressive gorges such as the one in Samaria National Park close to Chania, the longest gorge on the island.
+Because there’s so much to discover on Crete I think it would be worth your time renting a car or a moped, which you can do for a very reasonable price.
+But above all the nature on Crete is absolutely stunning – there’s lots of sweeping hills to the east and dramatic cliffs to the west.
+There are also impressive gorges such as the one in Samaria National Park close to Chania, the longest gorge on the island.
 The coast towards the south of the island is quite pebbly and rocky, but to the north everything becomes a lot gentler and there’s some fantastic beaches that attract millions of visitors every year.
-Elafonissi beach and Baloos beach and lagoon are simply dreamy!
+The beaches at Elafonissi and Balos are simply heavenly!

-You’ll recognise this popular island in the Cyclades straight away with its white houses, golden beaches and pleasant climate – and parties, obviously!
+You’ll recognise this popular island in the Cyclades straight away thanks to its white houses, golden beaches, lovely windmills – and parties of course!
 If you’re on the lookout for a stylish night out, then this is the place for you.
 Many insist that even Ibiza is nothing compared to Mykonos, not least because of the film stars, singers and designers who spend their holidays here!
 There’s also tons of classy boutiques you won’t find on any other Greek island.

 During the day the beaches up north are somewhat quieter than the ones in the south, as these are more suited for party-goers.
 Elia beach is one of the most beautiful and popular beaches in the south.
-Nightowls will be romping about in Chora, the island capital.
+Night owls will love it in Chora, the island capital.
 If you’re not in the mood to saunter from club to club you could also spend a lovely evening in one of the many restaurants there – the island is known for its delicacies found mainly in the more up-market restaurants, something the island has plenty of!

 Other sights that are simply a delight to behold are the churches built in a unique architectural style such as the Panagia Paraportiani church, probably the most photographed landmark on Mykonos!